eclipse-jkube/katacoda-scenarios/getting-started/spring-boot-quickstart/step2.md

-The next step is to add Eclipse JKube Maven dependency into the plugin section.
+The next step is to add Eclipse JKube Kubernetes Maven plugin dependency into the plugin section.

 We open the project's `pom.xml`{{open}} file in the editor, and we'll add the following entry into the `<plugins>` section: